Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 snippet: txsession-controller

-The session has already been opened by the `MessageSessionMiddleware`.
-The middleware will also take care of committing the session once the ASP.NET pipeline completed:
+The lifecycle of the session is managed by the `MessageSessionMiddleware`.
+It opens the session when an HTTP request arrives and takes care of committing the session once the ASP.NET pipeline completes:

 snippet: txsession-middleware